cmgxc/customerguard/README.md

 Given a portfolio of customer accounts, CustomerGuard scores each account's health from weighted usage and security signals, flags churn risks and expansion opportunities, and turns each into a plain-English recommended action, then presents it all in a web dashboard and an exportable spreadsheet.

-> **Honest framing:** This is an applied project I built with AI-assisted development to model a real customer-success workflow.
+> **Context:** This is an applied project I built with AI-assisted development to model a real customer-success workflow.
 The account data is synthetic by design, so the focus stays on the health-scoring logic and the integration, not on any real customer data.
 It is a learning-and-portfolio project, not production software.

 ## Why I built it